niftynei/droidtalks/gradle/gradle_presentation.md

 The task is the core building block of a build action.

-Build an Android Project (AndroidPlugin Task)
+- Build an Android Project

 ```` bash
 	$ ./gradlew  assemble
 ````

-Show me all the Tasks in a project  (Gradle core Task)
+- Show me all the Tasks in a project

 ````bash
 	$ ./gradlew tasks